Zeniku/HeavyMachinery/README.md

 This Mod is still incomplete
 There is a lot planned on this mod but not out yet so keep watch for new updates<br />
-All things on `Adds` is subject to change
+All things on `Adds` is subject to change Unfortunately i am not doing v7 for now even though it very close to v6

 Thanks for [Shit Fabric](https://github.com/Duvent-mindustry) For the Awesome Logo!